 President Tsai Ing-wen has been in office for almost 100 days, and stubbornly insists on denying the existence of the 1992 Consensus, which already exists and has worked perfectly for years.
 The history of modern democracies shows that if a leader achieves little or nothing during his or her first one hundred days in office, the leader’s power and prestige experiences a steady decline during the later term.
 After nearly three months in office, the future of cross-strait relations remains a giant question mark.
 Knowing this, Tsai really should be worried.

 Tsai recently reiterated the importance of dialogue in cross-strait relations and regional stability, pledging to continue the government’s efforts to maintain stable ties with Beijing.
-However, she implicitly dismissed the so-called “1992 consensus” in an interview with the Washington Post, saying it is unlikely that her government would agree to a deadline for accepting conditions that go against the public’s will.
-Cross-strait relations are already troubled and her comments have added fuel to the fire.
+However, as Stacy Hsu of the Taipei Times pointed out, Tsai “implicitly dismissed the so-called ‘1992 consensus’ in an interview with the Washington Post, saying it is unlikely that her government would agree to a deadline for accepting conditions that go against the public’s will.”* Cross-strait relations are already troubled and her comments have added fuel to the fire.

 These alerts paint a worrisome picture.
 China appears resolute.
 It will take any and all steps necessary.
 In the past, China’s cross-strait policy took into account the U.S. factor, the Taiwan factor, and good will toward the Kuomintang.
 The importance of these three factors has sharply declined, although China has not yet dispensed with decorum.
 Taiwan will soon face an ever-increasing pressure; this is something Taiwan’s 23 million people cannot take lightly.